sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 [USA](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2016/m_16_21.pdf), ..)
 have adopted policies, directives or guidance on open standards and OSS.

-Properly implemented, the strategy, its governing principles and its action plan will help us build and deliver better IMIT solutions and services, to leverage the innovative and collaborative power of open standards, OSS and working in the open.
+Properly implemented, this strategy, its governing principles and its action plan will help us build and deliver better IT solutions and services, to leverage the innovative and collaborative power of open standards, OSS and working in the open.
 They will make ESDC and the GC part of the OSS community, an agile contributor and active participant.
 By co-developing with other Canadian public-sector organisations and encouraging the sharing and reuse of our solutions, knowledge and expertise, we will deliver better services that enrich society and reduce its costs.

-The strategy focuses on transformative and innovative aspects, and recognises open standards and OSS as catalysts for change.
+This strategy focuses on transformative and innovative aspects, and recognises open standards and OSS as catalysts for change.
 In addition, it leverages initiatives in other GC departments/agencies and helps shape the conditions for OSS development and government innovation.
 This section sets out the key reasons and principles underlying the new strategy.

 ### Progress towards digital autonomy

-Change is a constant ESDC has to continuously take into account when acquiring and developing software based solutions to offer services to its citizens.
+Change is a constant ESDC has to continuously take into account when acquiring and developing software based solutions to offer services internally and to citizens.

 One high-level argument for an emphasis on open standards and OSS is made in the Prime Minister's mandate letter to the Minister of Digital Government:

 > Encourage the use and development of OSS products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.

 Open standards and OSS impact the digital autonomy of Canada.
+The mandatory procedures for EA assessments include: designing for cloud mobility and developing exit strategies to avoid vendor lock-in.
-Against the hyper-scalers in the cloud, it is likely that open standards and OSS can give ESDC and the GC a chance to create and maintain its own, independent digital approach and stay in control of its processes, its information and its technology, because:
+It is likely that open standards and OSS can give ESDC and the GC a chance to create and maintain its own, independent digital approach and stay in control of its processes, its information and its technology, because:

 - open standards and OSS are independent of companies and countries.
 It minimises the risk of vendor lock-in and getting caught up in political shenanigans or trade disputes;
 - open collaboration is the leading model and inherently provides the most flexible platform for software development at the digital frontier, from cloud, blockchain, high-performance computing and artificial intelligence to the internet of things;
 - by leveraging open standards and OSS, ESDC can devise an approach to cloud computing and software-as-a-service (SaaS) that balances their advantages and risks;
-- being open promotes trust in the GC and its institutions;
+- being open promotes trust in the ESDC and the GC;
-- with open standards and OSS, Canada invests in its own, independent and competitive position in these technology areas.
+- with open standards and OSS, ESDC invests in Canada's own, independent and competitive position in these technology areas.
 It can focus on an open, decentralised information society that will also support Canadian actors and fiscal fairness; and
 - open standards and OSS makes decentralised, federated services possible that can be independently audited.
-It allows ESDC to build solutions that are in harmony with its values: (CANADIAN ESDC VALUES) united in diversity, open and inclusive, non-discriminatory, and respectful of privacy.
+It allows ESDC to build solutions that are in harmony with the commitment of the GC to govern in a positive, open and collaborative way as well as the [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049): Respect for Democracy, Respect for People, Integrity, Stewardship and Excellence.

-Notes:

-As such, it must integrate flexibility and course correction as part of its non-functional requirements.
-It must become digitally autonomous in its decisions while leveraging all possible options devising its solutions.

-Let's state that this is a common view that we share with the Study on OSS governance at the European Commission.

 ### Implementing the Policy on Service and Digital